mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 .. image:: /images/en/Krita_2_9_brushengine_spacing_02.png

-;Isotropic.
+Isotropic
-:Instead of the spacing being related to the ratio of the brush, it will be on diameter only.
+    Instead of the spacing being related to the ratio of the brush, it will be on diameter only.

 .. image:: /images/en/Krita_2_9_brushengine_spacing_01.png